agsb/jelly/documents/CircuitDesign.md

 | cpy  | 1 | 1 | 1 | copy and decode |

-When M3 is low, results does not go to latch, but is used to set three signal lines as _begin_ (M3 or M0), _again_ (M3 or M1) and _next_ (M3 or M2);

 In _copy and decode_ all bytes are translated in valid opcodes range, 0 to 15, not defined symbols are mapped as noop;

 Any math lookup will push result into U6 latch, by connections (M3 and M0) at U2.A8, (M3 and M2) at U2.A9, (M3 and M2) at U2.A10 and M3 at CK6.

 One input-output switch 74HC245, U7, takes Q0-Q7 from U6 into D0-D7, giving Q0-Q7 as D0-D7 into external data bus, output enable is /OE7, direction is DR7;

-When M3 is low, this circuit does sense of select device, move direction and operation over tapes and standart devices, and also signals when _begin_ or _again_ happen; When M3 is high all outputs are high.

 ### Control Devices

 Those U4, U5, U6, U7 must be coordenated to use the data bus, and the signals C0-C3 are used in order.
-C0 is CK4, C1 is CK5, C2 is OE6, C3 is OE7, and C4 is tied to A9 in U1 and U2, C5-C7 not used and reserved.
+Line C0 is CK4, C1 is CK5, C2 is OE6, C3 is OE7, and C4 is tied to U10 and Q0 as A10 into U1 and U2, C5-C7 not used and reserved.

 #### Table Controls M3 == 0
 | case | T0 | T1 | T2 | T3 | CK4 C0 | CK5 C1 | OE6 C2 | OE7 C3 | action |